 About to dust off your resume in anticipation of an upcoming job search?
-I want to let you know that your toolbox is much bigger than you think and extends beyond just a resume.
+Your job search toolbox is bigger than you think and goes beyond writing a good resume.

-A comprehensive strategy is a multi-step process that, when employed properly, can save you time and help you land your ideal role.
-With further ado, a good strategy should consist of the components below.
+A comprehensive job search strategy is a multi-step process that, when used properly, can save you time and help you land your dream job.
+With further ado, let's dive in to the five parts of a solid strategy:

 Job Search Resources

 Prior to writing your resume, cover letters, or LinkedIn profile, you’ll need to figure out what the next step of your career is going to look like?

 Are you looking to move up a level?
 Consider whether you want to take on more responsibility.